Kyriosity/read-write/README+/software/tests/asDrive/README+/!TestDrive-Big_Watershed.md

 <p align="center"><picture><img alt="&nbsp; Long ridge of high peaks (image credit: kyriosity)" src="../../../../_rsc/_img/illus/tests/TddWatershed-altView.jpg"></picture></p>

-<sub>An aeronautical snap of divergent ridges and contreforts would be a more precise picture but then I'd be the first to leave this narrative because of overcomplexity.</sub>
+<div align="center">An aerial photo of divergent ridges and contreforts would be a more precise picture but then I'd be the first to leave this narrative because of overcomplexity.</div>

 We took the two extremes: API definition vs. coding.  nitty-gritty